bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 than the baseline point multiplication algorithm from above.
 In its description we make use of constants listed in an appendix.

-### Alternative Point Representations and addition laws
+### Alternative Point Representations and Addition Laws

-We use the following 3 representations of a point (x, y) on the curve.
-All representations use X, Y, Z satisfying x = X/Z, y = Y/Z. The point at infinity is (0,1,1).
-These representations differ in auxiliary data used to speed some operations.
-By omitting their computation when they are not needed we save operations.
-In three of these representations the additional coordinate T=XY/Z is used to define them.
+We use projective coordinates based on extended twisted Edwards coordinates [TwistedRevisited]: the projective tuple (X, Y, Z, T) with Z != 0 and T = X * Y/Z corresponds to a point (x, y)

-Point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta*Tb.
-Representation R2 is
-(N, D, E, F) = (X+Y,Y-X,2Z,2dT).
-Representation R3 is (N, D, Z, T) = (X+Y,Y-X,Z,T), and
+satisfying x = X/Z and y = Y/Z. The point at infinity is (0,1,1).
+The following variants are used in the optimized scalar multiplication algorithm in order to save computations: point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta*Tb; representation R2 is (N, D, E, F) = (X+Y,Y-X,2Z,2dT); representation R3 is (N, D, Z, T) = (X+Y,Y-X,Z,T); and representation R4 is (X,Y,Z).
-representation R4 is (X,Y,Z).
-A point doubling takes an R4 point and produces an R1 point.
-There are two kinds of addition: ADD_core eats an R2 and an R3 point and produces an R1 point, and ADD eats an R1 and an R2 point, by converting the R1 point into an R3 point and then proceeding.
-Exposing these two operations and the multiple representations helps save time in precomputing tables and in using the tables effectively.
-The conversions between point formats are obvious.
+A point doubling (DBL) takes an R4 point and produces an R1 point.
+For addition, we first define ADD_core that takes an R2 and R3 point and produces an R1 point.
+Then, a point addition (ADD), which takes an R1 and R2 point as inputs, first converts the R1 point to R3 and then executes ADD_core.
+Exposing these operations and the multiple representations helps save time during table precomputation and the actual scalar multiplication.
+Conversion between point representations is straightforward.

-These operations have the following explicit formulas developed by many people over the years ([EFD],[TwistedRevisted]).
+The point operations above have the following explicit formulas developed by many people over the years ([EFD],[TwistedRevisted]).
 We present the operations as functions in pseudocode.

+[[NOTE: IMO we should directly credit the authors for their formulas.
+This includes Bernstein et al., 2008 and Hisil et al., 2008, as far as I know.]]

 Doubling is computed as follows